 Squire Pope’s Summer Home, 111 Calhoun Street, c.
 1850

 This lot was the summer residence of Squire William Pope of Coggins Point Plantation on Hilton Head Island.
-There is no record left to tell us what he home looked like, but it was undoubtedly large and handsome, as the Squire was wealthy with a big family.
+There is no record left to tell us what it looked like, but it was undoubtedly large and handsome, as the Squire was wealthy with a big family.
 It went up in flames on June 4, 1863 with the wholesale burning of Bluffton’s waterfront.

 Following the war, Mrs. Pope and her daughter returned to Bluffton.
-Virtually destitute, they found the only structures that had not been destroyed were the carriage house and a smaller building nearby (c.
+Virtually destitute, they found the only homes that had not been destroyed were the carriage house and a smaller building nearby (c.
 1850).
 They had them joined together to form the present structure where they lived out their days.
 The Town of Bluffton has recently purchased the property.

 The Card House, 34 Bridge Street, c.
 1825